 |The Carriacou Museum||(473) 443-8288||2.0 mi.
 East-Northeast of Central L'esterre||Carriacou|

 An alternative landmark could be Ningo Well.
-It's a historical site near Petite Martinique.
+It's a historical site just outside Petite Martinique.
 This old well is one of the few remaining fully functional stone wells in existence, especially ones built by colonial forces.
 While it may not seem much now, this well would have been crucial in the settling of the area, and likely insured the success of the nearby plantation for some time.

 Carriacou Ruins: While efforts have been made to protect and renovate the ruins, many of them are unmanaged and in poor condition.
 With that said, the historical benefit gained from the ruins require background information, context, and a bit of imagination.